Add Royalty Income

 • Add Dividend Income

-• Add Salary income without Form 16
+• Add Salary Income without Form 16

 Form 16 is a document issued by your employer that helps you report your salary in the tax return.
 However, you may not receive Form 16 for the following reasons Salary income is below the taxable limit and no TDS has been deducted Your employer is ...